tetsuo/tetsuo.github.io/articles/fp-denotational.md

 ---
-title: Why is Haskell the Way It is?
+title: Thinking in Haskell
-description: This article delves into Haskell's use of denotational semantics, a mathematical approach to defining program logic
+description: This post explores the basics of Haskell's denotational semantics and how it gives functions a precise mathematical meaning to reason about program correctness
-cover_title: Why is Haskell the Way It is?
+cover_title: Thinking in Haskell
 tags: haskell,fp,lang
 published: 2023-05-30T12:41:00
-updated: 2024-11-13T00:00:00
+updated: 2025-02-16T00:00:00
 ---

-> This article delves into Haskell's use of denotational semantics, a mathematical approach to defining program logic.
+> This post introduces the basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell.

 In Haskell, a **function** is a fixed mapping between inputs (arguments) and their corresponding values.
 Here is an example demonstrating the Fibonacci sequence.